 A Practical Application of Textual Analysis to Games

-Games as Texts provides an overview and practical steps for analyzing games in terms of their representations of social structures, class, power, race, sexuality, gender, animals, nature, and ability.
-Each chapter applies a traditional literary theory to the narrative and mechanics of games, and explores the social commentary the games encourage.
+Games as Texts provides an overview and practical steps for analysing games in terms of their representations of social structures, class, power, race, sexuality, gender, animals, nature, and ability.
+Each chapter applies a traditional literary theory to the narrative and mechanics of games and explores the social commentary the games encourage.
 This approach demonstrates to players, researchers, games media, and non-gamers how they can engage with these cultural artefacts through both critical reading and theoretical interpretations.

 - Explores games through various literary and theoretical lenses

 - Provides exemplar analysis and guiding questions to help readers think critically about games